27escape/App-Basis-ConvertText2/README.md

 ## Table of contents

-As documents are processed, all the HTML headers (H1..H4) are collected together to make a table of contents.
+As documents are processed, the HTML headers (H2..H3) are collected together to make a table of contents.
 This can be used either in your template or document using the TOC variable.

 **Example**